-And we can also select the color of certain details (the time and the remaining battery).
-To do this we just have to activate the option "Use theme color" and then select the chosen color in Configuration -> System -> Theme color.
+And also 1TP10We can select the color of certain details (time and remaining battery).
+To do this we just need to activate the option "Use theme color" and then select the chosen color in Settings -> System -> Theme color.
 You can choose between blue, green, orange, red, yellow, pink or purple.
-It's a little bit of a trick, but it's another configuration option, which is always appreciated.
+It's a small thing, but it's one more configuration option, which is always appreciated.

 As for the alarms, you can only create one, but you can't set a schedule, that is, you can set the alarm for a specific time, but you can't indicate that it sounds daily or only on weekdays

 Garmin announces a range of 6 weeks in power-saving mode (working only as a clock) and up to 10 hours in training mode, i.e. with the GPS and ANT+ sensors connected.
 This 10 hours is not the time it will hold while you train, but the theoretical maximum.
 This means that if we are using the clock on a regular basis (we don't have it saved and turned off) and we do five workouts of 2 hours each, the last workout will probably not end, and I even doubt that I will be able to start it.

 From those 10 hours of maximum autonomy you should subtract the usual use you make as a watch, Bluetooth connections you make, connections to ANT+ sensors, etc. So if you don't want to get hung up in the middle of an activity, calculate 9 hours of maximum autonomy.

 For my part, I've done the autonomy test in the simplest way: I'm going to watch the clock while it records an activity and I'll go get it when it's off.